 There are separate run and job execution requirements for Jenkins installations.

-These requirements apply to all components of the Jenkins system including Jenkins master, all types of agents, CLI clients, and other components.
+These requirements apply to all components of the Jenkins system, including Jenkins controller, all types of agents, CLI clients, and other components.

 Jenkins project performs a full test flow with the following JDK/JREs: